umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/availability-performance.md

 An error indicator is shown in the following situations:
 - Failed Requests: when one or more server errors have occurred in the selected time range.
-- CPU Usage: when the maximum CPU time has exceeded 100% of the plan quota in a five-minute period during the selected time range. *
+- CPU Usage: when the maximum CPU time has exceeded 100% of the plan quota in a 5 minute period during the selected time range.
-- Memory Usage: when the maximum private time has exceeded 100% the plan quota in a five-minute period during the selected time range. *
+- Memory Usage: when the maximum private time has exceeded 100% the plan quota in a 5 minute period during the selected time range.

 A warning is shown in case the CPU Usage or Memory Usage
 - Failed Requests: when one or more client errors (but no server errors) have occurred in the selected time range.
-- CPU Usage: when the maximum CPU time has exceeded 80% percent of the plan quota in a five-minute period during the selected time range. *
+- CPU Usage: when the maximum CPU time has exceeded 80% percent of the plan quota in a 5 minute period during the selected time range.
-- Memory Usage: when the maximum private time has exceeded 80% percent of the plan quota in a five-minute period during the selected time range. *
+- Memory Usage: when the maximum private time has exceeded 80% percent of the plan quota in a 5 minute period during the selected time range.

-* Only shown for cloud projects on a shared plan and with a granularity of five minutes selected.
+Errors and warnings for CPU Usage and Memory Usage are only shown for cloud projects on a shared plan and with a granularity of 5 minutes selected.

 ### Chart and statistics view